mab253/designII-fall2022/assignments/async-week.md

 ## work on Prototype Plan #2

 Remember that your 2nd (and final!)
 Prototype Plan is due by the end of class on Monday Oct.
-31. You can see instructions for this here.
+31. [You can see guidelines for this assignment here.](https://github.com/mab253/designII-fall2022/blob/main/assignments/proto-plan2.md) Prototype plans are part of your final project's grade.